NataliaLamberova/NataliaLamberova.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Fellow at the Sam Nunn School of International Affairs at Georgia Tech.
-I hold a Ph.D. in Political Science and MSc in Statistics from the University of California, Los Angeles.
-My research applies game-theoretic modeling, causal inference, and natural and survey experiments data to the study of political incentives in government Research and Development policy.
+I am a Postdoctoral Associate at the Center for International Strategy, Technology and Policy at Georgia Tech.
+My research applies game-theoretic and network modeling, causal inference, and experiments to the study of government Research and Development policy.
+More broadly, I study the interaction between business, technology, and politics.

-Government funding of research and development impacts countries’ technological development.
-Since the results of such policies typically emerge after the politician who funded the R&D stands for re-election, why do incumbent politicians make such investments?
-My dissertation research introduces three possible incentive-generating scenarios that could explain observed government R&D investment: rent-seeking, skill signaling, and pork-barrel politics.
+My dissertation documents how public funding impacts countries’ technological development.
+Since the results of R&D investments typically emerge years after the elected incumbent leaves her office, why do politicians pursue such policies?
+I explore three incentive-generating scenarios that could explain observed government R&D investment: rent-seeking, skill signaling, and pork-barrel politics.

-I am also interested in the impact of new technology on collective action.
-In two projects co-authored with [Dmitry Dagaev (Moscow, HSE)](https://www.hse.ru/en/staff/ddagaev), [Anton Sobolev (UCLA)](asobolev.com) and [Konstantin Sonin (University of Chicago)](https://harris.uchicago.edu/directory/konstantin-sonin), we investigated how communication technology has changed the architecture of social movements worldwide.

-In the statistics field, I apply latent networks models to summarize International Relations data into an informative uni-dimensional measure of political connections (as opposed to current standards of policy similarity), (together with [Robert Trager (UCLA)](https://polisci.ucla.edu/people/robert-trager ) and [Art Stein (UCLA)](https://polisci.ucla.edu/people/arthur-stein)) that can be applied in International Trade and International Conflict studies.
-In our new project, we apply the resulting measures to investigate the role of structural balance in the network of international relations.

-You can contact me at natalia.lamberova@gmail.com
+My work has been published in, among others, [Journal of Comparative Economics](), [_European Journal of Political Economy_](), and [_Economics of Transition_]() and presented at international conferences in Economics (ASSA, EEA, SIOE) and Political Science (APSA, MPSA, Polmeth).
+Prior to my appointment at Georgia Tech, I received my Ph.D. in Government and M.Sc. in Statistics from University of California, Los Angeles.
+I can be reached at natalia.lamberova[at]inta.gatech.edu.
+You can find my CV [here](cv/).